krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - Well defined JSON structure for events
 - Schema registry
 - Generate code to process events

+### Architectural Patterns

+#### An application polls SQS Standard Queue to process pending messages.
+The following parameters are specified in the ReceiveMessage call to the queue: The maximum number of messages is set to 10, and the wait time is 10 seconds.
+There is only one message currently available in the queue.
+What will be the response for a ReceiveMessage call?

+Response to the ReceiveMessage request contains at least one of the available messages and up to the maximum number of messages specified in the ReceiveMessage action.
+Long polling also protects you from receiving empty responses from standard queue when small number of messages are available.
+This can happen with short polling due to distribute queue implementation.
+With short polling you have to simply repeat the request to receive message.

 ## Deployment and Management <a id="Depolyment"></a>